Shishirise/ML-with-Python/ML MODELS/LOSS.md

-# Loss and Loss Functions: A Comprehensive Guide
+# Loss and Loss Functions

 A **loss function** is a mathematical formula that tells us *how wrong* a machine learning model’s predictions are, compared to the actual, correct values.
 It is the central driver in training: models adjust their internal parameters to *minimize* this loss.